-- 1 Vindicate me, O God, and defend my cause against an ungodly people; from those who are deceitful and unjust deliver me! - 2 For you are the God in whom I take refuge; why have you cast me off?
-Why must I walk about mournfully because of the oppression of the enemy? - 3 O send out your light and your truth; let them lead me; let them bring me to your holy hill and to your dwelling. - 4 Then I will go to the altar of God, to God my exceeding joy; and I will praise you with the harp,
+- Vindicate me, O God, and defend my cause against an ungodly people; from those who are deceitful and unjust deliver me! - For you are the God in whom I take refuge; why have you cast me off?
+Why must I walk about mournfully because of the oppression of the enemy? - 3 O send out your light and your truth; let them lead me; let them bring me to your holy hill - let them bring me to your holy hill and to your dwelling. - 4 Then I will go to the altar of God, to God my exceeding joy; and I will praise you with the harp, O God, my God. - Why are you cast down, O my soul, and why are you disquieted within me?

-'''

-O God, my God.

-'''

-5 Why are you cast down, O my soul, and why are you disquieted within me?
 Hope in God; for I shall again praise him, my help and my God.